top of page

 Bio

-The story of dilapidation is linear and traditionally read from left to right; spaces between the panels symbolize the disconnection of the myelin sheath transmitting information, much like when the outer coating of a nerve begins to corrode.
-Amorphous, organic shapes that signify brain lesions creep in and over each panel, and along the wall, to reinforce the notion that these visual memories are being erased.
+The story of dilapidation is linear and traditionally read from left to right.
+Spaces between the forms or panels, symbolize the disconnection of the myelin sheath transmitting information, much like when the outer coating of a nerve cell begins to corrode.
+Amorphous, organic shapes that signify brain lesions creep in and over the canvas to reinforce the notion that these visual memories are being erased.
+McCauley’s work provides a dark, inverted assessment of a body transcending into a state of complete system failure.

 bottom of page